Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864_menu.md

 | 20 | visible when the current or default tool has a temperature fault |
 | 28 | visible when the bed heater has a temperature fault |

-In RRF 3.5.0-beta.4 and later the value can instead be an expresison enclosed in { } that yields a Boolean value, for example: `V{heat.heaters[0].current>60}`
+In RRF 3.5.0 and later the value can instead be an expression enclosed in { } that yields a Boolean value, for example: `V{heat.heaters[0].current>60}`

 The N parameter in the "value" and "alter" commands specifies the value to display or change as follows: